 I’d heard about the Camino when I was younger, from the movie called The Way that stars Martin Sheen.
 So I was always interested in walking it one day, but honestly thought that I would do it when I was retired in my 60s.
 But, as luck would have it, it was at that point in senior year where I was trying to get a job and was being rejected from every place I applied to.

-One of my college friends Julia (who also went to Mount Holyoke) said she was going to walk the Camino and I asked to join because I literally thought “Why not?!
+One of my college friends Julia (who also went to Mount Holyoke) said she was going to walk the Camino de Santiago in May and I asked to join because I literally thought “Why not?!
 What else am I going to do this summer since I’m unemployed.”